Davis Hits Out As EU Suggests Hard Brexit Will Cause Cancer

-David Davis has hit back hard at Brussels after it suggested that a bargain-basement Brexit could leave British workers more vulnerable to cancer.
+David Davis has hit back at Brussels after it suggested that a hard Brexit could leave British workers more vulnerable to cancer.

 The Brexit Secretary ridiculed fears of a “Mad Max-style” future for the UK as it emerged an internal European Commission document claims that the UK quitting the EU could lead to “higher exposure to chemicals and carcinogens”.

-The stark warning was included in a slideshow that suggested Britain could abandon a “level playing field” under a hard Brexit by “reducing levels of occupational safety and health” to undercut European firms.
+The stark warning was included in a slideshow that suggested Britain could abandon a “level playing field” by “reducing levels of occupational safety and health” to undercut European rivals.

-The highly provocative claim, produced by the Commission’s Brexit ‘Task Force’, was part of a document shared among the 27 other EU states in a series of private seminars conducted in recent weeks.
+The highly provocative claim, produced by the Commission’s Brexit ‘Task Force’, was part of a document to set out possible scenarios if the UK quit without a deal.
+It was shared among the 27 other EU states in a series of private seminars held in recent weeks.

 The EU last year confirmed a new Carcinogen and Mutagen Directive, which forces employers to reduce levels of 13 substances in the workplace, in a bid to save 100,000 lives.